ilz5753/react-native-swipe-picker/README.md

 ## Note

 The `@ilz5753/react-native-swipe-picker` package relies on [react-native-reanimated](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/getting-started/#installation) and [react-native-gesture-handler](https://docs.swmansion.com/react-native-gesture-handler/docs/fundamentals/installation) to provide smooth animations and gestures.
-These dependencies must be installed and properly configured in your React Native project for the timeline component to function correctly.
+These dependencies must be installed and properly configured in your React Native project for the swipe picker component to function correctly.

 ## Installation